This January, the best of the best in affiliate marketing will ONCE AGAIN take over the Entertainment Capital of the World…

 There are always rooms available in Vegas, but there are some you really don’t want to end up in.
 You should book your hotel as soon as you get your ticket.
 ASW offers hotel recommendations – that's a good starting point.

 Average prices near the Paris Hotel (where ASW19 is taking place) range from $89 at the TraveLodge to $1200 for a luxury loft at the MGM Grand.
 With a bit of research, you should be able to find a nice room nearby for around $150/night.
 If you’re willing to walk and potentially deal with strange noises in the night, that price could drop plenty.

 These are the hotels we personally recommend:

-The Cosmopolitan: This is one of the newest additions to the Strip, and it hasn’t come quietly.
-Right next door to the Paris (ASW) and overflowing with luxury amenities, it’s ideal for anyone looking to enjoy the high life (and avoid long walks to hotspots/meetings).
+The Cosmopolitan: This is one of the newest additions to the Strip, and it’s made quite the entrance.
+Right next door to the Paris and overflowing with luxury amenities, it’s ideal for anyone looking to enjoy the high life (and avoid long walks to hotspots/meetings).
 It’s also where Advidi is staying!

 Wynn Las Vegas (Encore): Also nearby and recommended by those of us who have stayed there in the past, Wynn Las Vegas balances luxury with proximity to the action.
 It’s around the same price as the Cosmo, and just as worth it.

 Aria: A popular choice for those who want the feeling of luxury but prefer the price to be toned down a bit.
 Also close to the events.

 Hard Rock Hotel: This is where interNEXT, a Dating affiliate conference, is going down later in the month.
 It’s just off the Strip and nicely priced.